 - Monkeys in the Barrel – Use the old game pieces to show the progression of the class goal.
 As behaviours are observed, add a monkey piece by hanging each of them from the other.
 This can be set up from a fixed point in the room (maybe the top of a door or ceiling).

-Once your class has achieved their goal, you can jointly discuss what their prize will be.
+Once your class has achieved its goal, you can jointly discuss what their prize will be.

 We discuss these outcomes in our regular class meetings and we’ll be quite democratic about the whole process.
 The chosen reward is then worked into the term.